 Instagram is a great platform to share photos and videos with the world, but sharing with smaller groups is near impossible.
-You can directly message photos, stories, or post links to friends, but that only works for one person at a time.
-To share your content with a small group of people you care about at the same time, you'll have to use the new "Close Friends" list.
+You can directly message pictures, stories, or post links to friends, but that only works for one person at a time or in group chats you create.
+To share your content with a small group of people you care about the most, you'll want to use the "Close Friends" list.

 Close Friends began as an Instagram-exclusive but has since expanded.
 No, you won't find Close Friends in Messenger, Telegram, or WhatsApp.
 Instead, Instagram created Threads, its own chat app.
 Think of Threads like Snapchat, but exclusively for your Close Friends list.
 You can share temporary or permanent photos, videos, and text with anyone you add to this exclusive list.

 Just like the best Instagram features, using Close Friends is quite simple, and you can set it up from either the Instagram or Threads app.